 - Does the provider offer a mobile app to process credit cards on-the-go?

 These types of features are often NOT included with your merchant account and can lead to expensive or complicated integrations by separate software providers.
 Be sure your merchant account is compatible, or better yet, already integrated with the features you desire.
 Use this free evaluation guide to help you find the right the solution for your business.

-4 – How much is its start-up (or cancellation) cost?
+4. How much does start-up (or cancellation) cost?

-Online credit card processing services usually charge you a fee to get set up, and many can charge you a fee if you cancel.
-Be sure to check on the setup cost (as this can often be negotiated) and whether you’re going to be locked into a contract with a hefty cancellation fee.
+Online credit card processing services usually charge you a fee to get started, and many charge a fee to cancel.
+Be sure to verify these costs and whether you’ll be locked into a contract with a hefty cancellation fee.

-The Internet makes it easy to detect an inaccessible, unresponsive customer service department.
-Before you sign up with a processor, enter the name into Google followed by “reviews,” and read what customers have to say.
+Before you sign up with a processor, do a Google search and read what customers have said.
 You can also go directly to review websites and find objective write-ups from reviewers who have done a lot of in-depth research for you.
 A few notable examples include CNet.com, PCMag.com and CardPaymentOptions.com.

-6 – How long does it take to set up?
+6. How long does it take to get started?

-Some companies can have you set up within a day, and some can take weeks.
+Some companies can have you up and running in a day, and others take weeks.
 The nature of your business can sometimes factor into how long it takes to set up your merchant account, but the provider and their systems can shorten or lengthen this process, as well.
-Be sure to ask this question up front so you are not left hanging when a customer needs to pay you.

 Choosing the best online credit card processing service ultimately comes down to how well it will fit with your business in the long-run.
 Will its service and features make your life easier or more difficult?
 Research all your options, send them through this checklist and you’ll be processing credit cards, headache-free, in no time.